 AI-Generated Art and Collectibles

 An artist deploys an AI model onchain.
-Collectors submit prompts during the minting process, generating unique pieces.
-Each artwork is verified to confirm it was produced by that specific model with that specific prompt, and the proceeds flow back to the artist.
+Collectors submit prompts during minting, generating unique pieces.
+Each artwork is verified as the output of that model with that prompt, and the proceeds flow to the artist.
 This creates a new model for digital content ownership where the artist monetizes the model itself, not just individual outputs.

 AI Music and Media Tokens

 A musician tokenizes an AI model that generates music tracks.
 Fans submit prompts or themes, receive personalized compositions, and own the resulting NFTs.
-The verification layer ensures that each track genuinely came from the artist's model, not a copycat.
+The verification layer confirms that each track genuinely came from the artist's model, not a copycat trained on similar data.

 Revenue-Sharing for Model Authors